 We are always looking for sessional youth and community workers, community tutors and volunteers.
 If you want to work/volunteer with us please get in touch for an application form email@example.com or give us a call 01253 344398

-I am the operations manager for URPotential, and oversee different projects including youthwork volunteers.
+I am the Director & Operations Manager for URPotential, and oversee different projects including youthwork volunteers.

 I have over 25 years experience in youth & community work, delivering a range of youth & community work provision across the fylde coast.
 I have a BA Hons degree in youth & community studies, A1 assessor and PTTLS qualifications.

 I have over 25 years management experience gained in a number of different settings, including the not for profit sector.
 I have studied an ILM Level 5 in Leadership and Management and have completed several management courses.

 Having worked with volunteers for almost 20 years I have an appreciation of the rich and varied skills and characteristics that they can bring to organisations.
 I believe that success comes when you harness an individual’s strengths, provide a platform for their skills and continue to nurture, motivate and encourage them to achieve.
 I derive a great deal of satisfaction from mentoring; especially the younger members of our wonderfully diverse group, and I love being part of an energetic, positive and creative team!

 Kaye Mathew worked for Barclays Bank for some twenty years in many roles.
 She worked across the UK specifically in London and the Isle of Man.
 She was the Training Coordinator supporting many teams across the UK.
 She latterly moved into the world of business with the Northcote Michelin-starred restaurant and Ribble Valley Inn’s Group as their Marketing & Public Relations Director.
 Kaye manages the Northcote Obsession Gastronomic Event every year inviting Michelin star chefs from around the world.
 She has lived on the Fylde Coast for 50 years and brings a wealth of business acumen and knowledge.